-Make Up: Make up is strongly discouraged, as are fake nails.
+Make Up: Minimal make up is permitted..

 Hair: School does not prohibit hair styles that are historically associated with race, ethnicity, or hair texture, including but not limited to protective hairstyles such as braids, locks or twists.
 Hair should not be distracting to the classroom environment.